SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at University of California San Francisco School of Pharmacy discussed a wide range of topics, including clinical trials phases, cultural barriers, healthcare issues, and personal attributes.
-The interview format may have been an MMI (Multiple Mini Interview) due to the diverse nature of questions, with potential nondisclosure agreements in place based on responses referencing confidentiality.
+Students said most interesting question asked at University of California San Francisco School of Pharmacy discussed a wide range of topics including clinical trials, cultural barriers, healthcare issues, and personal values.
+The interview format may have been MMI as some responses hinted at non-disclosure agreements, while other questions focused on ethical dilemmas, patient scenarios, and personal attributes relevant to pharmacy practice.

 What was the most difficult question?

-Students said the most difficult question asked at University of California San Francisco School of Pharmacy discussed a wide range of topics including healthcare reform, personal beliefs on healthcare, leadership examples, ethical dilemmas in pharmacy practice, and scenarios involving patient care.
-Some respondents mentioned multiple situational questions, indicating a possible MMI format with a focus on critical thinking and decision-making skills, while others highlighted questions related to personal attributes and challenges in pharmacy practice.
+Students said most difficult question asked at University of California San Francisco School of Pharmacy discussed a wide range of topics including health care reform, personal beliefs on healthcare professions, leadership examples, ethical dilemmas, and handling challenging situations in pharmacy practice.
+Some responses indicated the interview was in an MMI format, with questions related to patient scenarios, leadership qualities, personal challenges, and opinions on pharmaceutical legislation, possibly under a nondisclosure agreement.

 How long was the interview?